-We suggest visiting an attraction in or close to Cancun or visiting Chichen Itza [northern end of penninsula] on day three and taking a day tour along the Mayan Riviera on day five.
+We suggest visiting an attraction in or close to Cancun or visiting Chichen Itza [northern end of peninsula] on day three and taking a day tour along the Mayan Riviera on day five.

 Information on Cancun attractions including day-tours to Mayan ruins, eco theme parks, dolphin swims, etc. etc. can be found here:

-Dad does not have to go shopping and can take advantage of any number of manly pursuites [a trip to the jewellery stores for a special present for mom!!!].
+Dad does not have to go shopping and can take advantage of any number of manly pursuits [a trip to the jewelry stores for a special present for mom!!!].

 You can get a babysitter and take in the hotel’s nightclub or visit a club offsite.